cubehub/doppler/README.md

 Notice that if dealing with old files you also have to use TLEs from that day, otherwise doppler correction result might be off.
 Here offset compensation of -2500 Hz is used only for example purposes.

 #### baseband shifting
 It is also possible to just shift baseband signal "left" or "right" using `const` mode.
 In this example input signal has float IQ data format therefore `-i f32` is used.
-However output is automatically converted to int16 IQ data format.
+However output is converted to int16 IQ data format using `-o i16`.

-    cat baseband_256000sps_f32.iq | doppler const -s 256000 -i f32 --shift -15000 > shifted_baseband_256000sps_i16.iq
+    cat baseband_256000sps_f32.iq | doppler const -s 256000 -i f32 --shift -15000 -o i16 > shifted_baseband_256000sps_i16.iq